lokijota/CosmosDbDeleteDocumentsByQuery/README.md

 # Azure Cosmos DB - Delete/Backup documents by Query

-This is a very simple Visual Studio app coded in C#/dotnet core using the CosmosDB SDK to something that is not possible to do otherwise in a simple way: delete a set of documents from CosmosDB based on a SELECT query.
+This is a very simple Visual Studio app coded in C#/dotnet core using the CosmosDB SDK to something that is not possible to do otherwise in a simple way: delete a set of documents from [Azure CosmosDB](https://docs.microsoft.com/en-us/azure//cosmos-db/) based on a SELECT query.

 To use the code, clone the repo and edit the code to include your connection string, database and container name, as well as the SELECT query.
 Keep it a `SELECT *`, especially if you want to use the backup option.